iraola/te-orig-fortran/README.md

 a.exe
 ```

-If one tries to compile the temain_mod.f following these instructions, it will compile fine, but will give an error when starting the executable.
+If one tries to compile the temain_mod.f following these instructions, it will run ok, but it will throw an error when starting the executable.

 This is ONLY due to the UNITS used in input/output statements, which at least for the g77 compiler can't be greater than 100:

 - Line 347
-- One single one in line 406
+- Line 406
 - Line 418
 - Line 1346

 Also, the file names are written in the form `~/TE_data_inc.dat`.
-This is not very nice for g77 in the windows terminal, so delete all the `~/`.
+This is not very nice for g77 in windows cmd, so delete all the `~/`.

-Also, you may want to change the 'old' to 'new' so that the generated files are overwritten (it's best, you may have to delete the files each time, though).
+Furthermore, you may want to change the 'old' write permissions to 'new' so that the generated files are overwritten (you may have to delete the files each time, though).

 # Table of Contents